 Visa Application System

-The United States and the Republic of Kenya To Extend Visa Validity for Short-term Business Travelers, Tourists, and Students
+United States and Kenya Extend Visa Validity for Certain Travelers

-The United States and the Republic of Kenya are scheduled to jointly increase the validity of short-term business/tourist visas and student visas issued to each other’s citizens on September 22, 2015.
+On September 22, the United States and the Republic of Kenya jointly increased the validity of short-term business/tourist visas and student visas issued to each other's citizens.

 Benefits of Visa Validity Extension: